Horizontal and vertical writing in East Asian scripts: Left-to-right vertical writing

 There are only two types of vertical scripts known to have been written from left to right: the Old Uyghur script and its descendants — Traditional Mongolian, Oirat Clear, Manchu, and Buryat — and the 'Phags-pa script.
-The former developed because the Uyghurs rotated their Sogdian-derived script, originally written right to left, 90 degrees counterclockwise to emulate Chinese writing, but without changing the relative orientation of the letters.
+The former developed because the Uyghurs rotated their Sogdian-derived script, originally written right to left, 90 degrees counter-clockwise to emulate Chinese writing, but without changing the relative orientation of the letters.
 'Phags-pa in turn was an adaptation of Tibetan script written vertically on the model of Mongolian to supplant those writing systems current in the Mongol Empire.
 Of these, only traditional Mongolian still remains in use today in Inner Mongolia.

 History

 Chinese

-The first printed Chinese text in horizontal alignment was Robert Morrison's "Dictionary of the Chinese language", published in 1815–1823 in Macau.
+The first printed Chinese text in horizontal alignment was Robert Morrison's Dictionary of the Chinese language, published in 1815–1823 in Macau.

 The earliest widely known Chinese publication using horizontal alignment was the magazine Science (科學).
 Its first issue in January 1915 explained the (then) unusual format:

-This magazine is printed so that it goes sideways from the top left, and is marked with Western punctuation.
-This is to make the insertion of mathematical, physical and chemical formulae convenient, not for the sake of novelty-hunting.
-We ask our readers to excuse us.

-In the subsequent decades, the occurrence of words in a Western script (predominantly English) became increasingly frequent, and readers began to appreciate the unwieldiness of rotating the paper at each occurrence for vertically set texts.
+In the subsequent decades, the occurrence of words in a Western script became more frequent, and readers began to appreciate the unwieldiness of rotating the paper at each occurrence for vertically set texts.
 This accelerated acceptance of horizontal writing.

 With the proliferation of horizontal text, both horizontal and vertical came to be used concurrently.
 Proponents of horizontal text argued that vertical text in right-to-left columns was smudged easily when written, and moreover demanded greater movement from the eyes when read.
 Vertical text proponents considered horizontal text to be a break from established tradition.

-After the success of the communist revolution in 1949, the People's Republic of China decided to use horizontal writing.
-All newspapers in China changed from vertical to horizontal alignment on January 1, 1956.
+After their victory in the Chinese Civil War, the People's Republic of China decided to use horizontal writing.
+All newspapers in China changed from vertical to horizontal alignment on 1 January 1956.
 In publications, text is run horizontally although book titles on spines and some newspaper headlines remain vertical for convenience.
 Inscriptions of signs on most state organs are still vertical.

 In Singapore, vertical writing has also become rare.
 In Taiwan, Hong Kong, Macau, and among older overseas Chinese communities, horizontal writing has been gradually adopted since the 1990s.
 By the early 2000s, most newspapers in these areas had switched to left-to-right horizontal writing, either entirely or in a combination of vertical text with horizontal left-to-right headings.